mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 Click on your new App.
 A page with five tabs will appear: `Base`, `Connections`, `Webhooks`, `Modules` and `Remote Procedures`.

+:information_source: To see if there is an API provided by the App/Service you would like to integrate, google this: `API site:www.app-or-service.com`, for example: <a href="https://www.google.cz/search?q=API+site%3Awww.eventbrite.com" target="_blank">API site:www.eventbrite.com</a>`

 If your endpoint returns a single response, you have to use the [Action](actions.html).
 Otherwise, if your endpoint returns multiple items, you have to use the [Search](searches.html).